jupyterhub/oauthenticator/docs/source/tutorials/provider-specific-setup/providers/bitbucket.md

 ## Additional configuration

-BitBucketOAuthenticator expands OAuthenticator with the following config that may be relevant to read more about in the configuration reference:
+BitbucketOAuthenticator expands OAuthenticator with the following config that may be relevant to read more about in the configuration reference:

-- {attr}`.BitBucketOAuthenticator.allowed_teams`
+- {attr}`.BitbucketOAuthenticator.allowed_teams`